Roger Craig (American football): College career

 Craig followed in the footsteps of Curtis Craig and Jamie Williams to graduate from Davenport Central and then attend Nebraska to play for Coach Tom Osborne.
 Williams went on to an NFL career as well and Curtis Craig was an All-Big 8 Player in 1977.

 Roger Craig played three full seasons for the University of Nebraska.
-In his Nebraska career, he rushed for 2,446 yards and 26 touchdowns, with an average of 6 yards per carry.
+In his Nebraska career, Craig rushed for 2,446 yards and 26 touchdowns, with an average of six yards per carry.
 He was an integral running back in Osborne's I-formation option offense.

-After playing mainly for the Freshman squad in 1979, Craig rushed for 769 yards (7.1) and 15 TDs as a Sophomore in 1980.
-As a Junior in 1981, Craig gained 1,060 yards on 173 carries (6.1) and six TDs.
+After playing mainly for the freshman squad in 1979, Craig rushed for 769 yards and 15 touchdowns as a sophomore in 1980.
+As a junior in 1981, he had 173 carries for 1,060 yards and six touchdowns.
 Craig was also fourth on the team with 12 receptions for 87 yards and was named to the All-Big 8 Team.
-In 1982, teaming with Mike Rozier in the backfield, Craig was injured early in the season and lost playing time while injured, but came back with 127-yards rushing in the regular-season final game.
+In 1982, he teamed up with Mike Rozier in the backfield, but was injured early in the season and lost playing time while injured, but came back with 127 rushing yards in the final regular season game.

-Teammates of Craig during his tenure at Nebraska include QBs Jeff Quinn and Turner Gill; RBs Jarvis Redwine, I.M.
-Hipp, Andra Franklin, Craig Johnson, Jeff Smith and eventual Heisman Trophy winner Mike Rozier; T Dean Steinkuhler (#2 overall pick in 1984 NFL Draft); WR Irving Fryar (#1 overall pick in 1984 NFL Draft) and his hometown friend, TE Jamie Williams.
-Craig also ran one season of indoor track at Nebraska, finishing 4th in the 60 Meter hurdles at the Big 8 Indoor Championships.
+Teammates of Craig during his tenure at Nebraska include quarterbacks Jeff Quinn and Turner Gill; running backs Jarvis Redwine, I.M.
+Hipp, Andra Franklin, Craig Johnson, Jeff Smith and eventual Heisman Trophy winner Mike Rozier; tackle Dean Steinkuhler (#2 overall pick in 1984 NFL Draft); wide receiver Irving Fryar (#1 overall pick in 1984 NFL Draft) and his hometown friend, tight end Jamie Williams.
+Craig also ran one season of indoor track at Nebraska, finishing fourth in the 60 Meter hurdles at the Big 8 Indoor Championships.